EMT - 1: Overview of How to Get your EMT Basic Certification

 EMT - Basic Certification

-Emergency medical technicians (EMT) are classified at the basic, intermediate and paramedic levels.
+Emergency medical technicians (EMTs) are classified at the basic, intermediate and paramedic levels.
 The EMT - 1, or EMT - Basic, is the entry-level position that students may prepare for through an EMT - Basic certificate program.
 Students in this program learn lifesaving procedures, emergency situation assessment and patient transport.
 Individuals have several options available to them for where they can earn their EMT-Basic certificate, including vocational schools, community colleges, universities and technical institutes.

 According to the U.S. Bureau of Labor Statistics (BLS), many EMT training programs require individuals to have a high school diploma or its equivalent before applying.
 Additionally, some programs require that students have a valid cardiopulmonary resuscitation (CPR) certification and complete a preliminary emergency medical course.